mrc/FlatMap/README.md

 Swift Array.flatMap
 ===================

-A examples to show flatMap on arrays.
+A few examples to show flatMap on arrays.